+NCR is a global company that is headquartered in Atlanta, Georgia.
 NCR is a leading software- and services-led enterprise provider in the financial, retail, hospitality and telecommunications and technology industries.
-NCR is a global company that is headquartered in Atlanta, Georgia.
-NCR offers a range of solutions that help businesses of all sizes run the store, run the restaurant and run self-service banking channels.
-Our portfolio includes digital first offerings for banking, restaurants and retailers, as well as payments processing, multi-vendor connected device services, automated teller machines (ATMs), point of sale (POS) terminals and self-service technologies.
+The solutions we provide help our customers, businesses of all sizes, run self-directed banking, stores and restaurants end-to-end and wall-to-wall, by making simple possible through our NCR-as-a-Service solutions that bring together all of the capabilities and competencies of NCR.
+These solutions enable us to be the technology-based service provider of choice to our customers.
+Our portfolio includes digital first offerings for banking, retailers and restaurants, as well as payments processing, multi-vendor connected device services, automated teller machines (ATMs), point of sale (POS) terminals and self-service technologies.
 We also resell third-party networking products and provide related service offerings in the telecommunications and technology sectors.
-Our solutions are also designed to support our transition to an as-a-Service company and enable us to be the technology-based service provider of choice to our customers.
+Our business has evolved from providing hardware and services, to providing software and services within solutions that allow us to increasingly become strategic partners to our customers, helping them build their business strategies and deliver targeted business outcomes.